 - Both staff and students must make sure they and their companions have the necessary skills to handle the expected conditions.

 - A Health and Safety Plan must be completed and sent to the Health and Safety Officer before leaving for each period of fieldwork.
 In all fieldwork, notification of planned work and routes must be given to a suitable person each day, and that person notified when the day's work is completed.
 During any work in remote areas where daily contact with others is difficult, a daily plan must be left a base or in a vehicle, and some form of communication such as an emergency beacon or mountain radio carried.
 Where fieldwork is in remote areas, a field assistant must be taken.

 Things to think about when planning a research trip

 - All researchers must make sure they carry adequate equipment and clothing for the fieldwork they are undertaking, and not put themselves into hazardous situations beyond their level of skill.
-In some instances where work in a particular area is essential, the Department will arrange for extra training or provision of an experience field assistant if the researcher lacks this.
+In some instances where work in a particular area is essential, the School will arrange for extra training or provision of an experience field assistant if the researcher lacks this.

-- Graduate students and staff may use Departmental vehicles (or hired vehicles) for fieldwork.
+- Graduate students and staff may use School vehicles (or hired vehicles) for fieldwork.
 They must have a valid and current driver's and sufficient experience for the conditions, and satisfy their supervisor and the Health and Safety Officer (HSO) of this.
 They should sign a form provided by the HSO providing details of their licence, etc., and accepting conditions for use of University vehicles.
 If they choose to use their own vehicle, they must sign a form indicating this is their choice, and accepting responsibility for its operation.